Onchocerciasis: Epidemiology

 About 21 million people were infected with this parasite in 2017; about 1.2 million of those had vision loss.
 As of 2017, about 99% of onchocerciasis cases occurred in Africa.
 Onchocerciasis is currently relatively common in 31 African countries, Yemen, and isolated regions of South America.
 Over 85 million people live in endemic areas, and half of these reside in Nigeria.
 Another 120 million people are at risk for contracting the disease.
-The Onchocerca volvulus main habitat is fast flowing rivers, Onchocerciasis is more commonly found along the large rivers in northern and central regions of the Africa.
-With a decrease in cases as you move farther away from those rivers.
-Multiple exposure to simulium blackflies raise the number of adult worms and microfilariae that are present in the host.
-Risk of contracting Onchocerciasis for causal travelers is low, since it often takes several exposures, while travelers that stay for longer visits such as missionaries or long-term volunteers have a greater risk of contracting Onchocerciasis.
+The Onchocerca volvulus main habitat is fast-flowing rivers, Onchocerciasis is more commonly found along the large rivers in northern and central regions of Africa, with cases decreasing with distance from the rivers.
+Multiple exposures to Simulium blackflies raise the number of adult worms and microfilariae that are present in the host.
+Risk of contracting Onchocerciasis for casual travelers is low, since it often takes several exposures, while travelers that stay for longer visits such as missionaries or long-term volunteers have a greater risk of contracting Onchocerciasis.
 Onchocerciasis was eliminated in the northern focus in Chiapas, Mexico, and the focus in Oaxaca, Mexico, where Onchocerca volvulus existed, was determined, after several years of treatment with ivermectin, as free of the transmission of the parasite.
 In April 2013, Colombia became the first country to achieve elimination of Onchocerciasis, verified by the World Health Organization.
-In the following three years, Ecuador and Guatemala, along with Mexico have been verified to have eliminated Onchocerciasis, with the use of ivermectin.
+In the following three years, Ecuador, Guatemala, and Mexico eliminated Onchocerciasis with ivermectin.

+Cities in Nigeria, Cameroon, Ethiopia, Uganda, and the Congo have had the largest amounts of infected individuals.